octal-crypto/etherscan-labels/readme.md

 ## https://octal.art/etherscan-labels

-This project scrapes address labels from Etherscan, since Etherscan doesn't expose an API for them.
+This project scrapes address labels from Etherscan, since Etherscan doesn't expose a label API.

 The data can be downloaded for offline use, and is hosted for online queries: